Loading

 The Handsome “Mātai”.

-My Life Purpose.
+My Life Purpose

-In May 2023, after 23 years living in Vancouver, Canada, I am excited to have moved back to Aotearoa, New Zealand with my daughter, to continue my work in counselling and partnering with horses.
-I am the proud guardian/owner of 3 beautiful pinto/gypsy cob horses, Mātai, Skye and her filly Aroha.
-My wild horse family.
+In May 2023, after 23 years in Vancouver, I returned to Aotearoa, New Zealand, with my daughter to continue my work in counselling and partnering with horses.
+I am the proud guardian of three beautiful pinto/gypsy cob horses—Mātai, Skye, and her filly Aroha—my wild horse family.

-Accredited ACC Professional Life Coach with the International Coaching Federation (ICF);
+• Accredited ACC Professional Life Coach (ICF)

 Contact